dustman9000/ScraXBRL/README.md

 [instance name].data, and it is an OrderedDict.

 # Docker Support
-To avoid installing conflicting pip modules on your host machine, you can use Docker to run your scrape and extract.
+To avoid installing conflicting pip modules on your host machine, you can use Docker to run your scrape and extract.<br>

 Build Docker image:
 ```
 docker build -t scraxbrl .